ASlated/GosuGUI/readme.md

 max - The value when dragged all the way to the right. min - The value when dragged all the way to the left. pos - The default position of the selector.
-0 is the very left and 1 is the very right. markers - Not yet implemented.
-Will display additional numbers along the bar. color - The color of the slider.
+0 is the very left and 1 is the very right. markers - The number of markers along the line bar. color - The color of the slider.
 Affects the selector, bar, and text. text - Whether or not to display the text.
 ```